Sleep Country Canada: History

 In January 2006 the company Dormez-vous Sleep Centres Inc. with five stores in Montreal.
 In March 2006 it added 32 stores in the US through an acquisition of Sleep America Inc., a mattress retailer in Arizona.

 On August 14, 2008, The Canadian Press reported that two Toronto-based investment firms, Birch Hill Equity Partners Management Inc. and Westerkirk Capital Inc., made a friendly takeover offer worth $356 million (CAD) for all the units of the Sleep Country Canada Income Fund, the parent company of Sleep Country Canada.
 This offer was accepted.

 In 2015, the company went public again, in an IPO on the Toronto Stock Exchange raising $300 million.
 Its new ticker symbol was "ZZZ".

+On October 2, 2024, Sleep Country was acquired by Fairfax Financial for $1.7B CAD.